L-Dot/Fuck-the-Dealer/README.md

 My time is done, but now I challenge **you** to beat the bot and to become a true _"dealer fucker"_.

-## Instructions
+## How to install
+All required packages can be installed by running `pip install -r requirements.txt`.

-Start the game by running `python fuckTheDealer.py` with Python 3.x.
+The game can then be started by running `python fuckTheDealer.py`.

-## Requirements
-- pyqt5
-- pyqtgraph
-- numpy
-- wquantiles